 The most consistent symptom in pets with allergic skin disease is excessive itching.
-The medical term for this is pruritis.
+The medical term for this is pruritus.
 High strung dogs might itch more than placid dogs.
-Chewing, biting, or licking, or rubbing the skin can all be manifestations of pruritis.
+Chewing, biting, or licking, or rubbing the skin can all be manifestations of pruritus.

 Dogs can chew so incessantly that they wear down their incisor teeth to the gumline

 In dogs some of the more common areas for pruritus to occur are the face, feet, and armpit areas.
 As the problem progresses the whole body might be involved.
 Some pets will scratch excessively but not show any problems with their skin.